vinhta1/Obsidian-Repository/SCCoM/PCs.md

 - Jerri's roommate from Freshman year
 - Dated Jack Benson before he died
 # Moonshadow
 Before their wook journey, Moonshadow Starship was a normal person.
 They lived a mundane life with a normal job, probably as a service worker.
+They're not sure what drove them to the beach to do shrooms, but it opened their eyes.
+Early on, Moonshadow had a bad trip.
+When they came to, Czhewy was there, and they were there ever since.
 ### The Tent
 - Welcoming, calming, environment
 - People there at night, campfire pit in the tent